mbappeenjoyer/mbappeenjoyer/README.md

 ## Hey there.

-I like exploring and developing AI-based systems for solving critical usecases.
+I like exploring and developing AI-based solutions for solving critical usecases.

 ## Languages and Tools :